HomeCommunity IssuesSixers drop plans for arena near Chinatown

 The arena proposed for Center City area at the Fashion City Mall has long been opposed by Chinatown residents who fear they would be squeezed out by higher rents, gentrification and increased traffic.

-The Philadelphia Building & Construction Trades Council told NBC Philadelphia the team plans to demolish Wells Fargo Center to make way for a new arena.
+The Philadelphia Building & Construction Trades Council told NBC Philadelphia it supports the new agreement to demolish Wells Fargo Center to make way for a new arena.

 “We actually get more jobs.
 For the building trades, this is good news,” said Ryan Boyer, president of the Trades Council.